 But the best way to teach him how to handle anger is to do it properly yourself.
 Even if it means apologizing after the fact.

 I can’t say this is the last time I’ll have to deal with an angry child, or that I’ll never lose my temper again.
 But I’m learning.
 And that day taught me an important lesson: He needs me.
 Beneath the crying and the heightened emotions, my kids need my help to get them through it.

-Handling your child’s anger is made even more difficult when your child won’t listen.
-I’d love to share with you one effective word I’ve found to get kids to listen in this FREE printable handout.
-Learn about the word, why it works and how to use it (comes with a worksheet, too!).
+Modeling correct behavior can be a challenge when kids don’t listen.
+Join my newsletter and learn one effective word I’ve found to get kids to listen in this printable handout.
+Learn about the word, why it works and how to use it.Download it below—at no cost to you:

 Get more tips on handling your child’s behavior:

 - How to Discipline a Child: The Ultimate List of Resources

 - How to Discipline a Toddler Who Deliberately Disobeys

 - The Surprisingly Simple Question You Should Always Ask Yourself before Disciplining Your Child

 - How to Respond to Your Child’s Hurtful Words